ben-domingue/InteractionStudio/README.md

 # InteractionStudio

 This R package is meant to conduct analysis to guide statistical inference (via information about FDR and power) in study of interactions.
 Using a common set of data-generating parameters (those used to define `gamma` as described below), the package simulates data and estimates interaction models.
 These simulations are summarized via analysis of the p-value of the interaction terms.
 Crucially, the package allows users to specify:

--a range of outcome variables,
+*a range of outcome variables,
--transformations of those variables,
+*transformations of those variables,
--and different approaches for estimation.
+*and different approaches for estimation.

 It is straightforward to write simple funtions for each of these and common choices for outcome variables and estimation models can be used via the `gammaToY_options` and `model_options` functions.

 The basic workflow for a single `studyInteraction` is as follows: